mbclause/Little-Genetic-Algorithm-Implementation/README.md

 # LGA Implimentation

 This program was a solo project written in C++.
-It is an implimentation of the Little Genetic Algorithm as outlined in "An Introduction to Genetic Algorithms for Scientists and Engineers" by David A. Coley displayed here:
+It is an implimentation of the Little Genetic Algorithm as outlined in "An Introduction to Genetic Algorithms for Scientists and Engineers" by David A. Coley displayed here below.
+Output is written to "LGAOutput.txt."

 "1.
 Generate an initial (g = 1) population of random binary strings.